 From an HR standpoint, corporate social responsibility programs are instrumental in helping employees feel more engaged and more aligned with the company's mission, vision, and values.
 According to Forbes, "More and more, executive management came to realize that employees expected choice and access in their giving and volunteering."

-How can companies allow their employees to get involved with social responsibility at work?
-Here are some examples of how companies are encouraging employees to get involved with social responsibility programs:
+Here are some examples of how companies are encouraging employees to get involved with corporate social responsibility programs:

 - Toyota offers each employee a $250 grant to their favorite charity after they complete 50 hours of public service.